6 Best Cheap Hiking Shoes in 2024

 Paul Ronto on

-5 Best Cheap Hiking Shoes in 2024
+6 Best Cheap Hiking Shoes in 2024

-We earn affiliate commissions at no extra cost to you when you buy through us.
+We buy shoes ourselves.
+We earn commissions when you buy through us, at no extra cost.
 Why trust us

-From the popular Adidas Terrex models to the highly-rated Merrell Moab 3, these kicks are known for their extraordinary tenacity, plushness with some more extra features, and, yes, affordability.
+From the popular Adidas Terrex models to the highly-rated Merrell Moab series, these kicks are known for their extraordinary tenacity, plushness with some more extra features, and, yes, affordability.
 We've also got plenty of pairs in our cheap hiking shoe collection, ranging from leather hikers and waterproof kicks to winter hiking shoes.

 How we test hiking shoes